 I discovered real estate was by far the best choice for passive income, especially since I was already a real estate agent.
 Rental properties provide cash flow, tax advantages, equity pay down and may even appreciate.
 I have now purchased 16 rental properties, and each one provides a 20 percent or better cash on cash return in the first year.
 Because of that cash on cash return, I am paying off one mortgage at a time on my rental properties.
 For more information on my rental properties and investing strategies, check out my complete guide to purchasing long-term rental properties.

-I bought my first rental in December of 2010, but I did not buy my second property until October of 2011.
+I bought my first rental in December 2010, but I did not buy my second property until October 2011.
 I had a lot of things going on in 2010, including moving and getting pregnant with twins (not me).
 After a slow start to investing, I quickly bought another in December of 2011 and again in January of 2012.
 I took another long break in 2012 and did not buy my fifth rental until December of 2013, I bought another in March of 2013 and one more in April of 2013.
 Now I want to purchase 100 rental properties in the next ten years.

 My first rental property was paid off with the snowball technique